 Why is the Inca Trail famous?

+The Inca Trail is without a doubt one of the most famous places in Peru.
 You will often hear the Inca Trail described as the “world’s greatest hike” because it combines the best of both worlds: a four-to-five day walk to the spectacular lost city of Machu Picchu that winds through the zone where the snow-capped Andes Mountains crash into the lush high jungle of the Amazon basin.
 Combine the incredible natural scenery with the historical power of hiking along an ancient trail, and visiting a number of incomparable Incan ruins along the way.
-All up, this is without a doubt; this makes the Inca Trail one of the world’s best hikes!
+All up, this is without a doubt what makes the Inca Trail one of the world’s best hikes!

 How long is the Inca Trail?